loque36/game_project/README.md

-This is firsta lesson project of game from "Python Crash Course" by Erick Matthews book.
+This is a first lesson project of game from "Python Crash Course" by Erick Matthews book.